Jcastillo1022/NBA-MVP-Analysis-Capstone/README.md

   ![image](https://github.com/user-attachments/assets/9c303e93-a316-4b13-b46d-f88bef57e2de)
 ___
  # ***4. Does Age Matter?
 Do MVPs Tend to Be Younger or Older?***

+SELECT Season, Player, Age
+FROM mvp_data
+ORDER BY age ASC;

      1. Age Distribution of MVP Winners:
         The most frequent ages for MVP winners are between 25 and 28 years old.
         The average MVP age is likely to be in the mid-20s, suggesting that players in their prime athletic years (mid-20s to late 20s) are most likely to win the MVP.

      2. MVP Winners and Their Career Longevity:
         MVPs tend to occur when players are in their mid-20s, which could be their peak performance years.
         However, some players, like Steve Nash at age 31, won MVPs later, showing that a few players can continue excelling past the typical peak age range

      3. Youngest MVP Winner:
         The youngest MVP winner is Derrick Rose, who won the MVP at age 22 during the 2010-11 season.